mhorga/mhorga.github.io/_posts/2015-08-25-ios-persistence-with-nscoder-and-nskeyedarchiver.markdown

 }
 {% endhighlight %}

-You noticed we conformed this class to the `NSCoding` protocol so we needed to implement the two methods the protocol requires, __encodeWithCoder(archiver:)__ and __init(coder:)__.
+You noticed we conformed this class to the `NSCoding` protocol so we needed to implement the two methods the protocol requires, __init(coder:)__ and __encodeWithCoder(archiver:)__.
 Having this class set up with an archiver for saving (persisting) data and an unarchiver for retrieving saved data makes our task now as easy as calling the archiver in the `viewWillAppear()` method:

 {% highlight swift %}
 NSKeyedArchiver.archiveRootObject(objects, toFile: filePath)